CropPro-package/.github/profile/README.md

 The readme document within the CropPro repository provides introductory instructions on how to use and cite the package.

-For more detail, a journal article regarding the use of the package will soon be available in Vegetation History and Archaeobotany.
-Full details will be provided when it is published.
+More details are provied in a journal article regarding the use of the package.
+This will soon be available in Vegetation History and Archaeobotany and full details will be provided when it is published.

 CropPro has a sister package called WeedEco which allows user to use functional weed ecology to compare past and present-day farming regimes.
 WeedEco can be found at https://github.com/WeedEco